meltahawy/BetaGo/README.md

 ![BetaGo Demo](https://raw.githubusercontent.com/meltahawy/meltahawy.github.io/master/img/BetaGo.png)

+# Instructions:

+Download Python 3.x and run the program through IDLE.
+Click on the intersections to play vs. the AI.

+Read the comments and documentation and logistics if you would like to customize certain aspects.

+The AI is coded to only play White.

+Comment out the 2nd ClickHandler function and uncomment the first one to play against a friend locally.
+The AI is enabled by default.

 # Documentation

 The AI finds the next best move using the Monte Carlo Tree Search technique.
 The root of the search tree is the current state of the game (normally the black stone player has just played) then for the amount of time decided by the user, the Monte Carlo Tree Search repeats the following 4 phases: